rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 * the register stack for storing stack values
 * the call frame stack

-These are separated out because the register stack will be composed entirely of `TaggedCellPtr`s.
-We don't want to coerce a call frame struct into a set of tagged pointers or have to allocate each frame on the heap.
+In our case, these are best separated out because the register stack will be composed entirely of `TaggedCellPtr`s.

+To store call frames on the register stack we would have to either

+1. allocate every stack frame on the heap with pointers to them from the register stack
+2. or coerce a call frame `struct` type into the register stack type

+Neither of these is attractive so we will maintain the call frame stack as an independent data structure.

 ### The register stack